eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 2. SD-JWT-based Verifiable Credentials (SD-JWT VC) defines a proof mechanism similar to [ISO/IEC 18013-5], but for a different data format, see [SD-JWT VC].

-3. W3C Verifiable Credentials Data Model v1.1 [W3C VC DM v1.1] defines a generic attribute schema agnostic to data formats and proof mechanisms, while v 2.0 introduces requirements on format and recommendations on proof mechanisms, see [W3C VC DM v2.0].
+3. W3C Verifiable Credentials Data Model v1.1 [W3C VC DM v1.1] defines a generic attribute schema agnostic to data formats and proof mechanisms, while v2.0 introduces requirements on format and recommendations on proof mechanisms, see [W3C VC DM v2.0].

 [Topic 12] presents the current and foreseen status of these technical specifications and states the requirements regarding support for these specifications by attestations.

-### 5.3 Attestation Rulebooks
+### 5.4 Attestation Rulebooks

 This document specifies the concept of an Attestation Rulebook.
 For each type of attestation, such as a PID, an mDL, a diploma, or an e-prescription, an Attestation Rulebook specifies the attribute schema, data format and proof mechanisms of that attestation, and, when required, the trust mechanisms for authentication and authorisation.
 Each attestation has an attestation type.
 The attribute schema specified in the Attestation Rulebook defines the unique identifier, syntax, and semantics of all attributes that can be part of that attestation.